 Condition: The fracture line involves enamel, dentin, and cementum tissues.
 It is divided into "complicated" or "uncomplicated" depending on whether the pulp is exposed or not.

-2. Complicated Crown-Root Fracture (Pulp Open)
+2. Complicated Crown-Root Fracture (Pulp Exposed)

 🚨 Result: CROWN FRACTURE